akauppi/firebase-jest-testing/package/Writing tests.md

 Calling `prime` clears the earlier data contents, and primes the database with the `docs`.

-The docs are simply a flat `object` with the doc paths as the key.
+The docs are simply a flat `object` with the doc path as the key.

 ### Warnings